 Dr. Marvin Newell

-Dr. Marvin J. Newell is Senior Vice President of Missio Nexus, a network of evangelical mission agencies, churches and training centers in North America with which Christar is affiliated.
+Marvin is Senior Vice President of Missio Nexus, a network of evangelical mission agencies, churches and training centers in North America with which Christar is affiliated.
 Previously he served as a missionary for fifteen years in Indonesia, a mission administrator, a professor of missions at Moody Theological Seminary, and director of a missions association.
 He is the author of three mission related books: A Martyr’s Grace; Commissioned: What Jesus Wants You to Know as You Go; and Expect Great Things: Mission Quotes that Inform and Inspire.

 Dr. Greg Parsons